Steven-LeMoal/R-Data-Analysis/README.md

 Using R for data processing and data prediction

-You can export and HTML(style) file from the Rmd files
+You can export and HTML(style) file from the Rmd files using R studio